deepakhj/cadent/docs/writers.md

-        	    tags = "host=host1,env=prod" # these are static for whatever process is running this index_topic = "cadent" # topic for index message (default: cadent) metric_topic = "cadent" # topic for data messages (default: cadent) encoding = "msgpack"  # can be "json" or "msgpack"
+        	    tags = "host=host1,env=prod" # these are static for whatever process is running this index_topic = "cadent" # topic for index message (default: cadent) metric_topic = "cadent" # topic for data messages (default: cadent) encoding = "msgpack"  # can be "json" or "msgpack" or "protobuf"

         	[to-kafka..accumulator.writer.indexer]